natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

     ^_^ woody@beemo:~$ foo
     bar

-The commands inside the `>( )` of a process substition run asynchronously.
-That means it's possible for our aynchronously-running `tee` processes to print their output after our script exited.
-That's what happened above -- `myscript` exited, the shell printed `$PS1` to indicate it was ready for me to type another command on stdin, then the first `tee` process printed the string "foo" on stdout after the prompt, and finally the second `tee` process printed "bar" on stderr on the next line.
+It might look like I typed `foo` into the terminal above, but what actually happened is `myscript` exited, the shell printed `$PS1` to indicate it was ready for me to type another command on stdin, then the first `tee` process from `myscript` printed the string "foo" on stdout after the prompt, and finally the second `tee` process printed "bar" on stderr on the next line.

-So what we have is a race condition between `myscript` and the `tee` processes.
+This is because commands inside the `>( )` of a process substition run asynchronously, so it's possible for the aynchronously-running `tee` processes to continue running and printing their output after our script exists.
+It's a classic race condition.

 We can use information from
 [another StackOverflow answer](https://unix.stackexchange.com/a/524844)
-to force our script to wait for the `tee` processes to end.
+to address the race condition by forcing our script to wait for the `tee` processes to end.
 Here's what that looks like:

 ```bash